Katarzyna Kozyra

 Katarzyna Kozyra (born 1963) is a Polish video artist.
 She studied German studies at the University of Warsaw (1985–1988).
 In 1993, she also graduated from the Academy of Fine Arts in Warsaw where she studied sculpture and Hochschule für Graphik und Buchkunst in Leipzig.
 Kozryra received a Paszport Polityki award in 1997 as the most promising artist in Poland.
-She has exhibited internationally since 1997, at venues including Brown University and Carnegie International in the U.S.
+Since 1997, she has exhibited internationally at museums venues including Brown University and Carnegie International in the U.S.

 Her art was involved in a 1999 censorship incident in Poland.
 Her photo portrait of Slawomir Belina in a Warsaw exhibition in 2000 was also controversial for its alleged eroticism, as his anus was in the centre of the composition.

-Since 2003 Kozyra has received a DAAD grant, and has developed a new form of performance involving operatic singing.
+In 2003, Kozyra had received a DAAD grant, and later developed a new form of performance involving operatic singing.

 In 1999, she represented Poland in the 48th Venice Biennale where she won an honorable mention and commendation for video installation "Men’s Bathhouse".
 In September 2011 she received the Polish Ministry of Culture and National Heritage grant.